 As with any supplement, speak with your doctor when looking to supplement for weight loss.
 If you want something strong than dietary supplements, there are prescription weight-loss medications, but these are only taken under the supervision of your doctor.

-The above supplement recommendations are not for children or if you are pregnant or breastfeeding.
+The above supplement recommendations are not for children or people who are pregnant or breastfeeding.

 - Nature: "A Randomised Controlled Study Shows Supplementation of Overweight and Obese Adults With Lactobacilli and Bifidobacteria Reduces Bodyweight and Improves Well-being"